In recent years I've become increasingly concerned about the malign influence of big tech.

 Meta, who own Facebook, Instagram and WhatsApp are an influential technology company.
 Their business model depends on gathering user data and selling targeted advertising.
 This has a number of problematic effects including the creation of an attention economy, enshittification of products and manipulation of democratic processes.
 These large quantities of user data are also ripe for misuse by authoritarian governments that Meta and others appear to be keen to appease.
 Back in January Meta CEO Mark Zuckerberg announced a change to the way fact checking would happen on their platforms which many people interpreted as a backwards step made for political reasons.

-More recently WhatsApp has added AI features and while they can be turned off, there's a lack of transparency about how data are used and questions about the security of the app as a whole.
+More recently Meta's WhatsApp has added AI features and while they can be turned off, there's a lack of transparency about how data are used and questions about the security of the app as a whole.
 Most of WhatsApp's source code is not open source, so security researchers cannot assess it.

 I use chat apps to share and connect with people who are very important to me.
 I don't want those relationships mediated by the kind of organisation I've just described.